equalithonteam13/OpenHire/Readme.md

 6. Download and open up Ganache (https://www.trufflesuite.com/ganache).
 This is our local test Ethereum network that we will be deploying our smart contract on.

 7. In Ganache:
     - create a new workspace
     - under the server tab, change the port number to 8545 (this is our local testnet port)
     - under the accounts & keys tab, copy the mnemonic key (this is how we generate our ethereum address)
     - save

-8. Create a `.secret` file in your root directory and paste your mnemonic key (this allows the code to deploy our contract with the same address)
+8. Create a `.secret` file in your root directory and paste your mnemonic key from step 7 (this allows the code to deploy our contract with the same address)

 9. In the root directory, compile and migrate the contracts using command `truffle migrate` (If you do not have truffle installed globally use "./node_modules/.bin/truffle migrate") to deploy the contracts to the local network.

 10. Download Metamask extension for your browser and log in to Metamask (https://metamask.io/) This is an Ethereum address management tool and our interface with the Ethereum blockchain

-11. Enter the Ganache seed account (12 word mnemonic from step 6) into metamask.
+11. Enter the Ganache seed account (12 word mnemonic from step 7) into metamask.

 12. Change metamask network to localhost 8545.
 Our test network is deployed to port 8545.